K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/tomghost/_index.md

 And it worked on ssh.
 ![](Pasted%20image%2020250212152050.png)

-Now lets do privelege escalation.
+Now lets do privilege escalation.
 And found few things.
 ![](Pasted%20image%2020250212152257.png)
 Hmmmm.